 NHS dental statistics

 The NHS provides a valuable service to people who are unable to afford private dental care and may otherwise avoid the dentist completely.
+These NHS dental statistics highlight just how much Brits rely on this service.

 - 39.7 million treatment courses were performed in the 2018-19 year.